rudelm/rudelm.github.io/content/post/2020-12-22-my-review-of-the-macbook-pro-13-2020-with-apple-silicon.md

 ### Internal Screen resolution is wrong

 The MacBook Pro wakes up after it was connected via USB-C to an external monitor with WQHD resolution.
-The screen flickers a little bit and the displayed resolution doesn&#8217;t fit the screen.
-Changing the Display options in System Settings doesn&#8217;t change this behaviour and the right side of the desktop is invisible as well as the lower part.
+The screen flickers a little bit and the displayed resolution doesn't fit the screen.
+Changing the Display options in System Settings doesn't change this behaviour and the right side of the desktop is invisible as well as the lower part.
 If I take a screenshot, it will show all details.
 Looks like [this](https://developer.apple.com/forums/thread/654876) is [a Big Sur problem](https://forums.macrumors.com/threads/m1-air-ghosting-flickering-with-external-display.2271670) with [external wide screens](https://screenrant.com/apple-m1-mac-external-display-issue-app-solution/).

 ### Bluetooth connectivity

 This seems to be [a well known bug](https://www.reddit.com/r/macmini/comments/jye3hc/m1_mac_mini_has_bluetooth_issues/).
-I&#8217;ve connected a Magic Trackpad and it keeps on disconnecting, regardless the real distance to the MacBook Pro.
-You can manually disconnect, but it will try to reconnect, even when it isn&#8217;t touched and will show a lot of annoying system notifications.
+I've connected a Magic Trackpad and it keeps on disconnecting, regardless the real distance to the MacBook Pro.
+You can manually disconnect, but it will try to reconnect, even when it isn't touched and will show a lot of annoying system notifications.